mstubbemann/ID4GeoL/README.md

 ## Installation
 Python 3.10 was used for our experiments.
 First create an environment via `[PYTHON3.10COMMAND] -m venv .venv` and then switch into the environment via `source .venv/bin/activate`.
 Then use `pip install -U pip wheel` and `pip install setuptools==59.5.0`.
-We made the experience, that other versions of setuptools where not compatible to some of the Pytorch(lighning) packages.
+We made the experience, that other versions of setuptools where not compatible to some of the Pytorch (Lightning) packages.

 ### Installing Pytorch and Pytorch Geometric